University campus in South Dakota

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Network Administration Degree Programs in South Dakota — Detailed School Profiles
+In-depth Network Administration program profiles in South Dakota

 At the associate's level, strong industry partnerships mean your curriculum stays current with what Sioux Falls and regional tech employers actually deploy—not outdated textbook scenarios.
 Southeast's program balances foundational network concepts with hands-on lab work where you configure switches, routers, and servers in a mirrored production environment.
 Graduates report that the program's emphasis on troubleshooting methodology (not just memorization) gives them confidence walking into their first support role.
 The Sioux Falls location puts you in South Dakota's largest tech job market, and many companies actively recruit from Southeast's program because they know graduates can hit the ground running on Day One.